 - Feel free to swap the shredded cheddar with any cheese that easily melts.
-Mozzarella would work too, or even a spicy southwest/Tex-Mex blend.
+Mozzarella would work too, or even a spicy southwest or Tex-Mex blend!

-Trying microwaving the stuffed peppers for 3-5 minutes (microwaves vary so check them as needed) or reheating them in the oven (place them in a baking dish and cover it with foil) at 350F until the internal temperature reaches 165F.
+- You can also reheat them in the oven.
+Place them in a baking dish and cover it with foil.
+Bake at 350F until the internal temperature reaches 165F.
 It'll vary based on the size of the peppers and whether they're straight out of the fridge or not.
 Check them after about 20 minutes.

-They're a meal in themselves, but you could definitely eat them with a salad on the side.
+- They're a filling meal in themselves, but you could certainly eat them with a salad on the side.
 Try mixed greens with this chipotle lime ranch dressing or creamy balsamic dressing!